-FRESH-WATER COOLING SYSTEM SACRIFICIAL ZINC ANODE
+COOLING SYSTEM SACRIFICIAL ANODES

-Located in the raw water side of the heat exchanger is a zinc anode which is marked by a decal.
-To check, remove the plug and visually check the condition of the zinc rod.
-The length of the zinc rod when new is approximately 1.5 inches.
-If more than one half of the zinc is gone, replace with a new zinc anode.
+Located in the raw water side of the cooling system are sacraficial anodes which are marked by a decal.
+To check, remove the anode and visually check the condition of the rod.
+The length of the anode rod when new is approximately 1.5 inches.
+If more than one half of the anode is gone, replace with a new sacraficial anode.

 Different geographic locations and water make-up can result in either high or low sacrificial requirements.
-A high rate of zinc anode consumption should also alert the owner to a possibility of an improperly wired boat accessory, which would require complete checking by qualified service personnel.
+A high rate of sacrificial anode consumption should also alert the owner to a possibility of an improperly wired boat accessory, which would require complete checking by qualified service personnel.